spoike/emojis/README.md

-# More Emoji packs for Slack!
+# More Emoji packs for Slack

-This project works best with [lambtron/emojipacks](https://github.com/lambtron/emojipacks).
+This project works best with [lambtron/emojipacks][].
+No need to clone, just use the raw URLs for YAML files.

-No need to clone, just use the raw URLs for yaml files.
+## Usage

-# Usage
+When prompted for `Path or URL of Emoji YAML file` you may use the following

-When prompted for `Path or URL of Emoji yaml file` you may use the following URLs:
+URLs:

 | Pack         | URL                                                                     |
 | ------------ | ----------------------------------------------------------------------- |